sheatsley/sheatsley/README.md

-_Welcome!_ I am a Ph.D. student in the Department of Computer Science and Engineering at the [Pennsylvania State University](https://www.eecs.psu.edu).
+I am a Ph.D. student in the Department of Computer Science and Engineering at the [Pennsylvania State University](https://www.eecs.psu.edu).
 I am lead graduate student of the [Systems and Internet Infrastructure Security Laboratory](https://cybersecurity.psu.edu) and advised by [Prof. Patrick McDaniel](http://patrickmcdaniel.org).